 by Gordon Carroll

-Now we’re going to work on the Simple 1-Page Synopsis.
+Yesterday we started discussing how to write a synopsis.
+Today we’re continuing with how to write the Simple 1-Page Synopsis.
 Up to this point we’ve had to scrunch and delete and throw away and purge until bare bones were all that remained of our once great tale.
 But now…now we can play a little.
 However, use caution.
 A single page seems like a lot compared to a single line or a single paragraph, but it really isn’t compared to an entire novel.
 Brevity is still the key.
 And it’s your time to shine.

 By the way, more and more editors seem to want this brief one-page synopsis in your proposal these days.
 Any longer and they may not read it.
 So it’s worthwhile to learn to fit your story into this format.